slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 or
 ros2 launch articubot_one turtle_sim.launch.py
 ```
 You should see Gazebo and RViz GUI coming up.
-You may see a white 150m x 150m square ("empty_map" from *map_server*) or SLAM Toolbox or Cartographer should be building map as you move the robot around with joystick.
+You may see a white 150m x 150m square ("empty_map" from *map_server*)
+or SLAM Toolbox or Cartographer should be building map as you move the robot around with joystick.
 If you zoom a bit out in RViz, for an outdoor robot you will see aerial map.
+(The Aerial Map plugin in RViz needs a push - flip the topic's *Reliability Policy* to see the map).

 The simulated robot should respond to Joystick via teleop.
 Make sure that your "enable" and "turbo" buttons are assigned correctly in _~/robot_ws/src/articubot_one/launch/joystick.launch.py_

 You must do _"colcon build"_ in _~/robot_ws_ every time you change anything.
 The "_source ..._" statements above should be put in your _.bashrc_ for convenience.

+**Note:** as of *October 2025* Plucky is retired.
+The code works, but will not be updated.
+Use [Seggy](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Seggy) as a template from now on.

 ## Running a physical robot